sensu/sensu-sumologic-handler/README.md

 All of the command line arguments referenced in the help usage message can be overridden by check or entity annotations.
 The annotation consists of the key formed by appending the "long" argument specification to the string `sensu.io/plugins/sumologic/config` (e.g. `sensu.io/plugins/sumologic/config/source-name`).

-For example, having the following in an `agent.yml` file will create an entity annotation such that Sensu metrics sent to SumoLogic from this entity will include additional metadata string `environment=production, entity=test` instead of the metadata string defined with the handler command flag.
+For example, having the following in an `agent.yml` file will create an entity annotation such that Sensu metrics sent to SumoLogic from this entity will include the additional metric-dimensions string `environment=production, entity=test` instead of the dimensions string defined with the handler command flag.

 ```yml
 namespace: "default"